AlexOlson14/GatorGuesser/README.md

 # GatorGuesser
 #To run code
-#Clone entire gitHub page, then launch the .exe file in the folder
+Clone entire github then run .exe file from in the folder